 DIY Solar System Using Montessori Geometric Cabinet

-We already have a DIY Solar System mat from our Montessori Solar System Unit Study.
+We already have a DIY Solar System mat.
 As a result, our oldest decided to trace some planets using the Geometric Cabinet.
 She used a page about the Solar System from this gorgeous Planetarium book.
 Soon after, her brother joined in.

 Moon Calendar and Shelf Work, Cosmic Story Cards, and Solar System Materials